Close

 What is the minimum amount needed to start investing in mutual funds?

-You can start investing in mutual funds with a very small amount.
+Starting with mutual funds requires very little capital.
 Through a Systematic Investment Plan (SIP), the minimum investment for most funds is just ₹500 per month.
-Some fund houses even allow you to start an SIP with as little as ₹100, making it accessible to everyone.
+Some fund houses have made access even easier, letting you start an SIP with as little as ₹100.

 5